 Historical board games have a unique appeal – there’s a reason game designers so often look to their favourite historical eras, characters, and concepts as a source of aesthetic inspiration, mechanical flavour, or novel scenarios.
 It’s one of the most pervasive, popular board game themes ever – so we’ve scoured the annals to produce this list of our all-time, old-timey favorites.

-The very best historical games don’t merely paint their glossy cardboard with the paraphernalia of a historical setting, but build its key themes, events and cultural phenomena right into the threads of gameplay.
-Accordingly, the games that make our list are those that best leverage their historical settings in their central mechanics.
+We’ve also picked out games that best leverage their historical settings in their central mechanics – they don’t merely paint their glossy cardboard with the paraphernalia of a historical setting, but build its key themes, events, and cultural phenomena right into the threads of gameplay.

 The best historical board games are: